Choosing the Right Approach at the Right Time: A Comparative Analysis of Causal Effect Estimation using Confounder Adjustment and Instrumental Variables: Trade-offs Under Violations in Instrumental Variable Assumptions

 \subsection{Adding Additional Confounders}

 In the vast majority of data analyses, an analyst will have access to observed confounders that will be adjusted for to mitigate confounding both in OLS and 2SLS.
 Temporarily, we consider a single observed confounder, $W$, that is continuous and has mean $0$ and variance $1$.
 If we have multiple confounders, $\{W_1,W_2,...W_J\}$, that are in the same form as $W$, we can simply redefine $W$ as some function of the confounders, $f(W_1,W_2,...W_J)$.
 For example, this might take a form linear combination derived from the first principal component of the $W$ matrix.
-Therefore, the edge weights and regression coefficients will be the joint effect of the confounders.
-Therefore, operationally, our updated results can accommodate multiple covariates.
+Therefore, the edge weights and regression coefficients will be the joint effect of the confounders and our updated results can accommodate multiple covariates.
+Depending on the which equation $W$ is in, it can additionally represent the propensity score (first stage) or prognostic score (second stage) that can be estimated using ML models under a partial linear model that relaxes assumptions the functional form of covariates.\citep{robinson_root-n-consistent_1988,chernozhukov_doubledebiased_2018} In this work, for simplicity, we will not discuss such ways of modeling $W$.

-Because we would like to use $W$ to benchmark relationships involving $U$, we must update the DAGs and structural equations such that $W$ has a similar form to $U$ in each assumption violation.
-Because of this, our previous results will change.
+Because we would like to use $W$ to benchmark relationships involving $U$, we must update the DAGs and structural equations such that the $W$ has a similar relationship to $U$ in each assumption violation.
+As a consequence, our previous results will change.
 In all cases, $W$ is orthogonal to $U$ or, in other words, $U$ represents confounding in ACE unrelated to $U$.
 With the exception of $A_1$, the quantities of interest are updated to